Cortexia-CH/image-tagging-doc/index.md

 For each identified object we need the bounding box and the class.
 See next section for the classification.

-- You should **delete** the following images (without tagging them):
-  - images with **recognizable faces** of people
-  - images with **recognizable number plates**
-  - images of **private properties**
+- **Always tag all the wastes** of the image (unless you were explicitely told to do differently)

-- You should **not** delete images with no litters.
-Just send them without any tags.
+- **Images with no wastes** can be submitted without any tags

-- Tag a litter only if you are sure that you recognized it (no guessing).
-Please use the zoom to see all the details of a litter and make sure to label it correctly.
-You can find how to activate your zoom by clicking on the magnifier icon of the platform.
-- If you see a litter that you cannot recognize (for example if you cannot tell if it is an opaque plastic of food packaging), tag it as **Miscellaneous**. ⚠️ you must be 100% that what you see is an actual litter.
+- **If you don't know which label to use**:
+  - If you have a choice between a global and a specific category, use the specific one (for example: if there is a newspaper, use the "Newspaper" category and not the "Paper/cardboard" category).
+  - If you hesitate between a cigarette and a paper, choose the closest.
+If you can't, use "paper/cardboard".
+  - If you hesitate between two other categories, choose the closest as well.
+If you can't, message your contact person via Upwork.
+  - For any other waste, if you recognize the object but can't find the category, either search in the "Example categories" page of this documentation or message your contact person via Upwork.
+  - If you don't recognize what it is but it definitly looks like littering, you can use the "Miscellaneous" category.
+Please use it as less as possible.

-- The bounding boxes must perfectly fit the litter: there should not be any space between the border and the litter
+- **The bounding boxes must perfectly fit** the litter: there should not be any space between the border and the litter:

   ![Unfitting](images/unfitting_box.png)  ![Fitting](images/fitting_box.png)